 However, those are rough estimations; most fishkeepers do change the water at specific intervals.
 Some change monthly; some do weekly, and even daily.
 Who’s right?
 What regime should you follow?

 Luckily, there are ways to identify accurately how often to change the water in a fish tank.
 In the below section, I’ll let you know.

 - How often should you change aquarium water?

 - How often to change the water in a fish tank without a filter?

 Why Should You Change The Water In Your Aquarium?

 Fish are cute and cuddly, but they really shouldn’t be in aquariums because their waste pollutes water.
-In nature, fish are not habituated to live in their own waste.
+In nature, fish are not habituated to living in their own waste.
 But, the only way to get away with keeping them in aquariums is by using a biological filter to break down their waste products or changing aquarium’s water regularly.

-Without using biological filtration or regular changes of the aquaria’s water content, these precious creatures would die from being poisoned by their own bodily fluids!
+Without using biological filtration or regular changes in the aquaria’s water content, these precious creatures would die from being poisoned by their own bodily fluids!
 So let’s know why changing water is so crucial.